-Traveling internationally, especially to elevated-risk countries, can raise issues related to the protection of electronic devices and data, as well as export control, customs, and visa considerations.
+Traveling internationally, especially to elevated-risk countries, can raise issues related to personal safety, as well as the protection of electronic devices and data, export control, customs, and visa considerations.

 Financial conflict of interest (fCOI) reporting is required if you apply for external funding through MIT, and certain federal funding agencies require disclosure of travel support.
 Sponsored travel expenses must be reported by investigators funded by agencies under the U.S. Public Health Service (PHS), including NIH, FDA, CDC and AHRQ.